Nerwyn/android-tv-card/README.md

 ### Extra

-In any row, if you add an ampty item, there will be an empty/invisible button filling the space:
+In any row, if you add an empty item, there will be an empty/invisible button filling the space:

 ```yaml
 source_row: